Cover photo from Skinos Mastiha Official Website

 History

 For almost 3.000 years, the power of mastiha has been around.
 It has spread throughout the world through emperors and adventurers.
-Mastiha has traveled to Genoa, Istanbul, Athens, and worldwide as a culinary delicacy also known for its excellent digestive attributes.
+Mastiha has traveled to Genoa, Istanbul, Athens, and worldwide as a culinary delicacy known for its excellent digestive attributes.

 The English word “masticate” comes from the Latin adaptation of the Greek word “to chew,” which is mastichein.
-Back in the day before toothpaste, the wealthy would chew mastiha to fight plaque and freshen their breath.
+Back in the day, before toothpaste, the wealthy would chew mastiha to fight plaque and freshen their breath.

 Chios Island